-The Company issued 530,000 shares of Series D-2 preferred stock at \$.50 per share in May 2002.
+The Company issued 530,000 shares of Series B preferred stock (subsequently reclassified to Series D-2 preferred stock as further discussed in Footnote 4) at \$.50 per share in May 2002.
 The Company executed promissory notes with the holders, payable in seven years or within 120 days of termination of employment.
 The notes were paid in full as of December 31, 2009.